2bndy5/CirquePinnacle/readme.rst

 Introduction
 ============

-A CircuitPython driver library that implements the Adafruit_BusDevice library for interfacing with the Cirque Pinnacle (1CA027) touch controller used in Cirque Circle Trackpads.
+A CircuitPython driver library for interfacing with the Cirque Pinnacle (1CA027) touch controller used in Cirque Glidepoint Circle Trackpads.

 Supported Features
 ------------------